9 Top Dog Booster Seats for Breeds Both Big & Small

-A: A booster seat is great for some small dogs but not all are suited to them as some can become over-excited by what’s going on outside and perhaps start barking.
+A: A booster is great for some small dogs but not all are suited to them as some can become over-excited by what’s going on outside and perhaps start barking.

 Booster or lookout seats are usually very comfortable and let your dog look out of the window, however you need to make sure the harness attachment is safe as not all doggy car seats are equal.

-q: how to remove dog smell from car seats?
+q: how to remove dog smell?

-A: Most K9 car seats have removable covers which can be thrown in the washing machine but if your dog has been for a walk in the rain, a swim or sits on the seats with a harness restraint you may find the car begins to pong a bit.
+A: Most canine car seats have removable covers which can be thrown in the washing machine but if your dog has been for a walk in the rain, a swim or sits on the seats with a harness restraint you may find the car begins to pong a bit.